 Import Google files

 Google files such as Google Docs, Sheets and Slides can be imported directly from their editor interface.

 1. In the document editor, press Import into AODocs.

 Note: The Import into AODocs button does not appear on files belonging to a Team Drive.

-2. A pop-up window appears.
+2. A pop-up opens.
 Select the destination library you want to import the file into and the location (root folder or subfolder).

 3. The file is then imported in the library.
-The owner becomes the storage account and its location change to where you chose.
+The owner becomes the storage account and its location changes to the location you chose.